inacho/git-deploy-php/README.md

 # Git Deploy PHP

-Sync the files of a Git repository with the Web server
+Sync the files of a Git repository with the Web server according to the following rules:

+* All files in the branch being deployed will be copied to the deployment directory
+* Files that were deleted in the Git repo since the last deployment will be deleted from the deployment directory
+* Untracked files in the deploy directory will be left alone

 ## Installation